Learn more about our research — click here.

 Current Projects

-This research study investigates the perceptions and measurement of communicative participation and psychosocial factors for both individuals with post-stroke communication impairments (Study 1 — upcoming) and speech-language pathologists (Study 2 — survey now available).
+This ONLINE research study investigates the perceptions and measurement of communicative participation and psychosocial factors for both individuals with post-stroke communication impairments (Study 1) and the integration of these measures in clinical practice by speech-language pathologists (SLPs; Study 2).
 Participants will be compensated.

 If you would like to receive updates about this study, please click here.